Who do England play next if they beat France?

 Gareth Southgate’s England squad will be hoping to make it back-to-back finals in major international competitions - and this time go one step better and lift the trophy.

 Four years ago the Three Lions reached the semi-finals of the 2018 World Cup as the upturn in international fortunes began under Southgate, before they went the distance to the final at Euro 2020.
-Now in Qatar the objective will remain the same, to end the long wait since 1966 for success on the biggest stage.
+Now, in Qatar, the objective remains the same, to end the long wait since 1966 for success on the biggest stage.

-Three matches in the group phase were safely negotiated as they topped Group B and now three further knock-out fixtures must be navigated before the trophy is up for grabs on 18 December at the 80,000-seater Lusail Stadium.
+Three matches in the group phase were safely negotiated as they topped Group B before Senegal were brushed aside 3-0 in the last 16.
+France are next up in the quarter-finals on Saturday as they are just three knock-out victories away from lifting the trophy on 18 December at the 80,000-seater Lusail Stadium.

-England navigated the qualifiers with ease to reach Qatar, winning eight and drawing two to finish ahead of Poland, Albania, Hungary, Andorra and San Marino.
-But many of those matches were merely opportunities for Southgate and his coaches to put early plans in place and get an idea of how the team can continue to be built in the pursuit of success this winter.
+England had navigated the European qualifiers with ease to reach Qatar, winning eight and drawing two to finish ahead of Poland, Albania, Hungary, Andorra and San Marino.

 Here is the route England must now take to reach the World Cup final for the first time in over 50 years, and the sides they’ll face along the way.